-The assessment of the collective suitability of the Supervisory Board is to check if the Supervisory Board collectively has at all times adequate knowledge, skills and experience enabling it to understand the Bank's activities, including the main risks.
+The assessment of the collective suitability of the Supervisory Board is intended to check if the Supervisory Board collectively has at all times adequate knowledge, skills and experience enabling it to understand the Bank's activities, including the main risks.

-- 1. The criteria used in the assessment of the Supervisory Board's collective suitability are set by the Supervisory Board based on the Committee's recommendations and include knowledge, skills, and professional experience. - 2.
-The detailed criteria for the Supervisory Board are set out in the Collective Competence Profile representing Appendix 2 to this Policy.
-The Collective
+- 1. The criteria used in the assessment of the Supervisory Board's collective suitability are set by the Supervisory Board based on the Committee's recommendations and include knowledge, skills, and professional experience, and the need for providing evidence for having appropriate experience. - 2.
+When performing the collective suitability assessment of the Supervisory Board, based on the decisions taken, the Supervisory Board's ability to demonstrate proper knowledge of money laundering and terrorism financing risks is analysed, including the knowledge of the risks' impact on the Bank's activity, proper management, and

-Competence Profile is revised when material changes in the scale or profile of the Bank's business occur, also as a result of the acquisition of a financial institution.

-- 3. The assessment of the Supervisory Board's collective suitability should provide a comparison between the actual composition of the Supervisory Board and the Supervisory Board's actual collective knowledge, skills and experience, and the required collective suitability pursuant to Article 91(7) of Directive 2013/36/EU. - 4.
-The Committee should re-assess the Supervisory Board's collective suitability in particular in the event of: - a) when there is a material change to the Bank's business model, risk appetite or strategy or structure at the Bank's or Bank Group's level, - b) as part of the review of the internal governance arrangements by the Supervisory Board; - c) in any event that can otherwise materially affect the collective suitability of the Supervisory Board. - 5.
-Where re-assessments of the collective suitability are performed, the Committee should focus on the material changes in the Bank's business activities, strategies and risk profile and on the distribution of duties within the Supervisory Board as well as their impact on the required collective knowledge, skills and experience of the Supervisory Board.
+- measures adopted should such a need arise.
+The knowledge of environmental and social aspects, corporate governance and risk is also assessed. - 3.
+The detailed criteria for the Supervisory Board are set out in the Collective Competence Profile attached as Appendix 2 to this Policy.
+The collective assessment of the Supervisory Board can be also made on the basis of the Collective Assessment Form.
+The Collective Competence Profile is revised when material changes in the scale or profile of the Bank's business occur, also as a result of the acquisition of a financial institution. - 4.
+The assessment of the Supervisory Board's collective suitability should cover a comparison between the actual composition of the Supervisory Board and the Supervisory Board's actual collective knowledge, skills and experience, and the required collective suitability pursuant to Article 91(7) of Directive 2013/36/EU. - 5.
+The Committee should re-assess the Supervisory Board's collective suitability in particular: - a) when there is a material change to the Bank's business model, risk appetite or strategy or structure at the Bank's or Bank Group's level, - b) as part of the review of the internal governance arrangements by the Supervisory Board; - c) justified suspicion of money laundering or terrorism financing or observing increased risk in this respect, in particular when the information suggests that: (i) there are no relevant controls, supervision, monitoring or money laundering and terrorism financing risk mitigants in place; (ii) money laundering and terrorism financing have been committed in the Bank, (iii) the regulations aimed at money laundering and terrorism financing have been breached, (iv) the risk of money laundering and terrorism financing has increased substantially as a result of a major change in the Bank's business activity or model, - d) in any event that can otherwise materially affect the collective suitability of the Supervisory Board. - 6.
+Where re-assessments of the collective suitability are performed, the Committee should focus on the material changes in the Bank's business activities, strategy and risk profile and on the distribution of duties within the Supervisory Board as well as their impact on the required collective knowledge, skills and experience of the Supervisory Board.